jtatfranklin/mapbox-storytelling-upgraded/README.md

 This will ensure that the map appears correctly when the story page loads.
 To adjust the opacity of the layers as the reader scrolls through the story, use the `onChapterEnter` or `onChapterExit` configuration options to set your desired opacity for the layer.

+You may also opt to add more sources and layers using the `useCustomLayers` configuration option above, defined in `sources.js`.

 ### Organization

 - `src`: Code for the template